 You will have access to our highly qualified industry experienced Trainer who can provide you with guidance to assist you with completion timeframes for each unit to suit your study goals!
 You also have access to the Trainer throughout your study period to answer any questions you may have or help you overcome any stumbling blocks you may encounter.

 By participating in this course you challenge yourself to grow professionally.
 Investing in yourself and taking time to learn, practice and implement this knowledge will change your career and create more job opportunities.

-The course is presented via a combination of structured tutorials, workshops, case studies, video, practical assignments and workplace application.
+The Certificate IV in Security Management course is presented via a combination of structured tutorials, workshops, case studies, video, practical assignments and workplace application.
 Individual and group work activities and assessment activities are conducted throughout the course.
 This qualification is delivered over a minimum period of 80 hours student – trainer contact as implemented by the WA Police Licensing, Security Services.

 All trainers and assessors are recognised industry experts, holding relevant experience and training qualifications.
 They include security industry specialists, former serving police officers, military personnel and emergency response and medical specialists.